HSLdevcom/digitransit-site/src/pages/en/developers/apis/6-terms-of-use/index.md

 ### 0. Intro on Digitransit

 Digitransit Platform is an open-source journey planning solution that combines open-source components into a route planning service.
 It has Mobile friendly user interface, Map tile serving, Geocoding, and data conversion tools.
 Route planning algorithms and APIs are provided by Open Trip Planner (OTP).
-More on Digitransit, please visit: https://digitransit.fi/en/
+For more information about Digitransit, please visit: https://digitransit.fi/en/

 Digitransit is provided by Helsinki Region Transportation (HSL), Fintraffic, and TVV LMJ Oy.